LindokuhleYende/LindokuhleYende/README.md

 # Hi there 👋, I'm Lindokuhle Yende!

 ## 🚀 About Me
- **Full-Stack Developer** with a love for creating technology that makes a difference.
+ **Full-Stack Software engineer** with a love for creating technology that makes a difference.

 My journey in software development started with curiosity and has evolved into a commitment to building applications that solve real-world problems.